trompamusic/ce-api/docs/authentication.md

 ### Scopes

 When requesting a JWT token, you can determine to which resources the token has access to.
-For example, if you only need to create a Person in the client side code, the following scope will only allow the client side code to create a person: `"scopes": ["Mutation:CreatePerson"]`
+For example, if you only need to create a Person in the client side code, the following scope will only allow the client side code to create a person: `"scopes": ["Mutation:Person:Create"]`

-The scope pattern uses the `Operation` and `Fieldname` with a Colon ":" in between.
+The scope pattern exists out of the operation, type and action joined by a colon ":".
+The operation can be the following values: `Mutation`, `Query`, and `Subscription` (currently only the `Mutation` operation needs authorization).
+The type is equal to the Graphql schema type e.g. `Person` or `ControlAction`.
+However, there currently is a separate type for all relation properties.
+Examples are `MusicCompositionComposer` The action part controls which actions are allowed on the given type e.g. `Create`, `Add`, `Update`, `Merge`, `Remove`, and `Delete`.

+> **note** The `Add` and `Remove` actions are used for relational mutations.

 Globs are also supported to make it easier to obtain access to multiple resources or while developing.
-If you need access to all `Create` operations, you could use the following scopes: `"scopes": ["Mutation:Create*"]`
+If you need access to all `Create` operations, you could use the following scopes: `"scopes": ["Mutation:*:Create"]`.

 ### Expiration time